mistermicheels/learning-notes/architecture-design/reference-architectures/Clean-Architecture.md

   - Likely, the actual Use Case Interactor implementing the logic will not be directly accessible to the controllers
   - Controller should not care which specific Use Case Interactor is injected into it as long as it satisfies the interface
 - If use case has to call a presenter, this happens through an interface (Output Boundary) defined **inside** the use cases layer that the presenter has to implement
-  - Presenter should not care which specific Use Case Interactor is injected into it as long as it satisfies the interface
+  - Use Case Interactor should not care which specific Presenter is injected into it as long as it satisfies the interface
 - The View is created from View Model created by the Presenter
-  - View Model contains as much as possible so minimal logic is required in the view
+  - View Model contains as much data as possible so minimal logic is required in the view
   - See also [Humble Object pattern](../Humble-Object-pattern.md)